awsdocs/amazon-ec2-user-guide/doc_source/using-spot-instances.md

 Spot Instances are a cost\-effective choice if you can be flexible about when your applications run and if your applications can be interrupted\.
 For example, Spot Instances are well\-suited for data analysis, batch jobs, background processing, and optional tasks\.
 For more information, see [Amazon EC2 Spot Instances](https://aws.amazon.com/ec2/spot-instances/)\.

+For a comparison of the different purchasing options for EC2 instances, see [Instance purchasing options](instance-purchasing-options.md)\.

 **Topics**
 + [Concepts](#spot-features)
 + [How to get started](#spot-get-started)